-The pancakes just before we devoured them this morning!
+The pancakes just before we devoured them this morning.

 Why a hemp pancake mix?

-This is a multi-grain vegan pancake mix that I originally devised for a proposed hemp book.
-That deal fell through, but it's a good mix, and a fun way to add some hemp to your diet.
+Below is the recipe for a multi-grain vegan pancake mix that I originally devised for a proposed hemp book.
+That book deal fell through, but it's a good mix, and a fun way to add some hemp to your diet.
 You can read about the ecological benefits of hemp here.
 Hemp can play a role in an anti-inflammatory diet, since it is rich in omega-3 fatty acids.
 Hemp is a good source of fiber and protein, and it is a very sustainable, versatile crop that can grow in North America without pesticides!
 It is grown in many countries, including Canada, and is considered a good crop to replace tobacco.

 Here are some Hemp Facts from The Hempsters:

 "* The Declaration of Independence and US Constitution were drafted on hemp paper.

 * The first American Flag was made out of hemp.

 * George Washington and Thomas Jefferson both grew hemp.